-Michael Traub, ND, DHANP, CCH, FABNO was the first naturopathic physician in contemporary times to be appointed to a hospital staff: North Hawaii Community Hospital (NHCH).
+Michael Traub, ND, DHANP, FABNO was the first naturopathic physician in contemporary times to be appointed to a hospital staff: North Hawaii Community Hospital (NHCH).
 He served as chairman of the Integrated Healing Committee from the opening of the hospital in 1996 until 2001, and succeeded in gaining approval for the natural medicine formulary in the hospital, including botanical, nutritional and homeopathic medicines.
-In 1998 he developed the Hawaii Residency Training Program at NHCH and continues to serve as the Residency Program Director.
-He conducted a pilot study at the hospital on integrated treatment programs for breast cancer.
+In 1998 he developed the Hawaii Residency Training Program and continues to serve as the Residency Program Director.
+He has conducted numerous research projects including a pilot study on integrative treatment for breast cancer.

 From 2001-2003, Dr. Traub served as President of the American Association of Naturopathic Physicians (AANP).
 In 2006, he was honored by the AANP as “Physician of the Year.”